IEEE-WIE-VIT/Awesome-DSA/README.md

 ## About

-This repository contains data structure and algorithm codes.
+This repository contains various data structure and algorithm programs in different languages.

 ## Contribution Guidelines